Lick Your Eyeballs brings live reptiles & amphibians to you.

 For large events, such as festivals and community events, we offer a hands-on table display that allows people to come interact with our animals freely with the supervision of our trained educators.

-Rate: $350 for a one hour presentation that includes six animals.
+Rate: $350 for a one hour presentation that includes up to eight animals.

 A drive fee applies to events further than 10 miles from Richmond.
 Contact us for exact pricing to your location.